“I always tell you how I don’t need you but please, please, don’t leave me.” – Pink

-Oh my friend, but it is your problem and here’s why.
-You are on the front lines every day, and if you are good, you know both the ones that are going to bolt the organization within six months and the ones that are going to stay, because you, more than anyone, are aware of the culture at the company.
+Oh my friend, but it is your problem, and here’s why: You are on the front lines every day, and if you’re good, you know both the ones that are going to bolt the organization within six months and the ones that are going to stay, because you, more than anyone, are aware of the company culture.

 That’s because you eat it and breathe it every day.
 Your “C” level types, on the other hand, are in an ivory tower dealing with high-level issues and have little idea what happens down at your level on a day-to-day basis.

 So, you need to educate them.
 Yes, you.
 OK, I know this is now to the point where you’re not sure about reading further, but please indulge me here.

 Believe it or not, upper management is going to be impressed and befuddled yet interested in your opinion if you bring facts and figures with you.
 The “C” level types base most of their decisions on simple metrics and numbers, so make sure to have some of your own.
 You have that fancy ATS that shoots out reports, so shoot out a few and show them the cost per hire and the time it takes to make that money back.

 Numbers don’t lie, and believe me, there are more frustrated people then there are those who are copacetic in most companies, and if that is not the case with your firm, maybe now is the time to dust off your resume and call me.

 Helping to turn the company the right way

 But back to the point: Get your facts together, show them the people who have left, and call the VP’s and COO for a meeting to inform them that the mid-level Joe’s and Jane’s you keep losing are mucking up the system and causing the company to lose money.
 This is high-risk move but can turn into a Jerry Maguire-like moment if you play it right!